 Pros: The app is free and syncs with other Google products.
 Accuracy is good.

-Cons: Since Google Keep is not a stand-alone OCR app, you’ll have to manually copy paste the item into a new document.
+Cons: Since Google Keep is not a stand-alone OCR app, you’ll have to manually copy-paste the item into a new document.
 To overcome this issue, you can scan documents using the Google Drive on your Android or even use Google Googles app as it scans text and then you can copy it on the clipboard.
-Since all of them uses Google cloud server for OCR, the result should be pretty much same.
+Since all of them uses Google cloud server for OCR, the result should be pretty much the same.

 Also, Google Keep needs internet access to process your images, so make sure you havan e active Internet connection.